albertobsd/keyhunt/README.md

 For the moment only Minikeys of 22 characters are available

-The minikey are generated from a 16 byte buffer using the base58 encode funtion using the next string `S23456789ABCDEFGHJKLMNPQRSTUVWXYZabcdefghijkmnopqrstuvwxyz` any sugestion please let me know.
+The minikey are generated from a 16 byte buffer using the base58 encode funtion using the bitcoin  string `123456789ABCDEFGHJKLMNPQRSTUVWXYZabcdefghijkmnopqrstuvwxyz` any sugestion please let me know.